adityaponnada/adityaponnada.github.io/_pages/projects.md

         Personalized surveys and experience sampling
       </p>
       <p markdown="1" style="margin: 0;">
-        How can we personalize survey questions?
-Large user behavior models need high-quality human data from real-world surveys.
+        How can we personalize survey question selection in real-time?
+Large user behavior models need high-quality human data, including surveys.
 Built ML-based methods to personalize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
-Conducted two large-scale studies: first, using mixed-effects models to predict non-response biases in experience sampling surveys; second, using Bayesian networks and ML to personalize survey question selection for each user based on information gain.
+Conducted two large-scale studies: First, used mixed-effects models to predict non-response biases in experience sampling surveys; Second, used Bayesian Networks and ML to personalize survey question selection (based on information gain or reduction in entropy) in real-time for each user.
       </p>
     </div>
   </div>